MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 you would set the `project_root` before making calls to any Q# operations.

-Assuming your project folder is at the root of your drive
+Assuming your Python program is in the Q# project folder

 ```python
 import qsharp